jrandj/redhat/README.md

         cat > newfile
         ```

-    * To create a vile using vim:
+    * To create a file using vim:
         ```shell
         vi file
         ```